gpontejos/falcon-operator/docs/resources/falconoperator/README.md

 # Falcon Operator

 ## About FalconOperator Custom Resource (CR)
 Falcon Operator introduces the FalconOperator Custom Resource (CR) to the cluster.
-The resource is meant to install, configure, and uninstall any of the Falcon CRDs within a single manifest - FalconAdmission, FalconContainer, FalconImageAnalyzer, and FalconNodeSensor.
+This resource is intended to simplify the installation, configuration, and removal of any of the Falcon CRDs within a single manifest - FalconAdmission, FalconContainer, FalconImageAnalyzer, and FalconNodeSensor.

 ### FalconOperator CR Configuration using CrowdStrike API Keys
-To start the FalconOperator installation using CrowdStrike API Keys to allow the operator to determine your Falcon Customer ID (CID) as well as pull down the CrowdStrike FalconAdmission, FalconContainer, FalconImageAnalyzer, or FalconImageAnalyzer image, please create the following FalconAdmission resource to your cluster.
+CrowdStrike API Keys are required to allow the operator to determine your Falcon Customer ID (CID) as well as pull the FalconAdmission, FalconContainer, FalconImageAnalyzer, or FalconNodeSensor images.

 > [!IMPORTANT]
 > You will need to provide CrowdStrike API Keys and CrowdStrike cloud region for the installation.
 It is recommended to establish new API credentials for the installation at https://falcon.crowdstrike.com/support/api-clients-and-keys, required permissions are: